 MFA students attend SACI in Florence for two successive academic years and earn 60 credits.
-During their first year, under the mentorship of their selected Major Professor, they put together a program that balances independent study with classroom study.
+During their first year, they put together a program that balances independent study with classroom study.
 In their second year, emphasis is placed upon career options for emerging artists.
 Students gain practical experience as SACI Teaching Assistants and their artwork is featured in major exhibitions in Florence.

 See the 2015 MFA Thesis Exhibition Catalog: Long Distance held at Le Murate Arte Contemporanea, and the 2016 MFA Thesis Exhibition Catalog: U-turn held at Biagiotti Progetto Arte Gallery in Florence.